killfill/ga-proxy/README.md

 Google Analitics Proxy
 =========

-This is a little (but handy!) service, that abstract the google api oauth autentication so other tools can use the [google analitics api] directly, without worring about that stuff.
+[ga-proxy] a little (but handy!) service, that abstract the google api oauth autentication so other tools can use the [google analitics api] directly, without worring about that stuff.

 Instalation
 --